 3. You’re bored

+This is a sure shot sign that you’re going through a rough patch in a relationship.
 Are you waking up feeling like nothing’s worth fighting for anymore, especially your relationship?
 Do you blank out when your partner starts telling you about their day?
-Well then, it’s possible the spark has gone out of your love affair completely and you’re thinking about how it’s all a big snooze.
+Well then, it’s possible that the spark has gone out of your love affair completely and you’re thinking about how it’s all a big snooze.